-International renewable energy industry experts predict that within the next two decades, traditional energy sources such as gas, coal, and oil due will be replaced 100% by renewables as a result of their current slow-to-non existent growth rates.
+International renewable energy industry experts predict that within the next two decades, traditional energy sources such as gas, coal, and oil due will be replaced 100 percent by renewables as a result of their current slow-to-non existent growth rates.

-In light of these findings, Lithuanian energy experts believe that by continually meeting EU energy directives, incentivising electricity production, and pursuing corporate responsibility targets where companies aim to be powered 100% by renewables, then Lithuania can set an example to policymakers and solar energy suppliers in neighbouring Latvia and Estonia on how to reduce the entire Baltic region's need for Russian energy and pursue its own energy autonomy.
+In light of these findings, Lithuanian energy experts believe that by continually meeting EU energy directives, incentivising electricity production, and pursuing corporate responsibility targets where companies aim to be powered 100 percent by renewables, then Lithuania can set an example to policy makers and solar energy suppliers in neighbouring Latvia and Estonia on how to reduce the entire Baltic region's need for Russian energy and pursue its own energy autonomy.

-"It is extremely positive to see the European Commission incentivise electricity production via renewables in Lithuania," said Sun Investment Group's Chief Business Development Officer, Andrius Terskovas.
+Sun Investment Group's Chief Business Development Officer, Andrius Terskovas said: "It is extremely positive to see the European Commission incentivise electricity production via renewables in Lithuania.